The-Frederickson-Lab/symbiotic-polyploid-legumes/README.md

 R Markdown file detailing code for estimating transitions between different states (diploid, polyploid, symbiotic, non-symbiotic) across the legume phylogeny.

+### Vascular_Plants_rooted.dated.tre

+The phylogeny from Zanne et al 2014 pruned to the legume species in our global dataset.

 ### Legume_ploidy_dataset.csv

 Dataset including information for legume species scraped from multiple papers and calculated in our own paper.
 Details on what data is included in each column is listed below.